 - Fiber also improves digestion and helps promote a healthy gut microbiome.

-- Plant-based foods are helpful if you’re struggling with hypertension, i.e. high blood pressure, since water-soluble dietary fiber helps lower blood cholesterol.
+- Plant-based foods are helpful if you’re struggling with hypertension, i.e. high blood pressure, and water-soluble dietary fiber helps lower blood cholesterol.

-- Water-soluble dietary fiber improves glucose tolerance, which means: plant-based foods do not increase blood glucose too much.
+- Water-soluble dietary fiber improves glucose tolerance, which means: plant-based foods that are high in fiber do not increase blood glucose too much.
 Therefore, plant food is good for diabetes, especially type II.

 Before we talk about whether or not marshmallows are vegan, let’s clarify what marshmallows actually are.